-Criminal defense attorney Igor Litvak of The Litvak Law Firm has experience in handling numerous high profile federal and state felony cases.
-Some of his more Notable Cases involve homicide, rape and sex offenses, major drug conspiracies, international cybercrime, terrorism, white-collar crimes, assault, gun and weapon possession, domestic violence, animal cruelty and many more.
+Felony criminal defense lawyer Igor Litvak of The Litvak Law Firm has experience in handling numerous high-profile federal and state felony cases.
+Some of his more Notable Cases involve homicide, rape and sex offenses, major drug conspiracies, international cybercrime, terrorism, white-collar crimes, assault, gun and weapon possession, domestic violence, animal cruelty, and many more.

 Felonies are very complex and much of the sentencing is dependent upon the circumstances that surround the crime.
 Most often, they garner imprisonment of a year or more, fines, or both.
 In about half of the states in the US, there is a “Three Strikes Law” under which habitual felony offenders receive punishment.
 Under these laws, individuals who are convicted of crimes and have two previous convictions for felony offenses, receive harsher sentences.
 The purpose of this is to prevent those who seem to have a tendency toward committing serious crimes from actually doing so by placing them in the highly controlled environment of prison.

 The Three Strikes Laws are not without controversy.
 Under these laws, a state court judge is required to impose a life sentence on an individual who has been convicted of a felony and has a history of at least two convictions of violent crimes.
 There are some (very vocal) groups that feel this punishment is unusually and unnecessarily harsh.